open-telemetry/otel-arrow/collector/receiver/otelarrowreceiver/README.md

 gRPC libraries do not build-in a facility for long-lived RPCs to learn about impending http/2 connection state changes, including the event that initiates connection reset.
-While the receiver knows its own keepalive settings, a shorter maximum conenction lifetime can be imposed by intermediate http/2 proxies, and therefore the receiver and exporter are expected to independently configure these limits.
+While the receiver knows its own keepalive settings, a shorter maximum connection lifetime can be imposed by intermediate http/2 proxies, and therefore the receiver and exporter are expected to independently configure these limits.